What are the different types of CPE?

 - An individualized learning contract consistent with the objectives of CPE

-- Clinical Supervision by an ACPE certified CPE supervisor in an ACPE accredited CPE Center
+- Clinical Supervision by an ACPE Certified Educator in an ACPE accredited Center

 I want to become a professional chaplain.
 What do I need to do?